Dom-888/Second-Milestone-Project/README.md

 The buttons style is from [Bootstrap](https://getbootstrap.com/).
     - Large call-to-action buttons are used in all modals to guide the flow of the game.
     - Each modal button contains a [Font Awesome](https://fontawesome.com/) icon that represents its meaning, this makes site navigation more intuitive and also makes the site's appearance more playful.
-    - The on-screen keyboard is designed to look like a real keyboard.
+    - The on-screen keyboard is designed to look like an android keyboard with dark theme
     - The shadow under the buttons narrows when clicking, giving the illusion that the button is pushed down.

 1.  **Colours** <br>